-We did not pay any compensation of any kind to our named executive officers and did not have any employees during the year ended December 31, 2015; and therefore, our compensation policies and practices are not reasonably likely to have a material adverse effect on us.
-We pay our Manager a management fee that is a percentage of our stockholders' equity, as that term is defined in the management agreement.
-This management fee is not tied to our performance and, as a result, we believe this management fee is not reasonably likely to have a material adverse effect on us.
-We have designed our compensation policies and practices in a manner that does not place undue emphasis on the maximization of net income at the expense of other criteria, such as preservation of capital.
-As a result, we believe that the structure of our compensation policies and practices will not cause our Manager to make higher risk investments to achieve higher management fees.
-We have designed our compensation policy in an effort to provide the proper incentives to our executive officers to maximize our performance in order to serve the best interests of our stockholders.
+We did not pay any compensation of any kind to our named executive officers and did not have any employees during the year ended December 31, 2016.
+Therefore, our compensation policies and practices are not reasonably likely to have a material adverse effect on us.
+We pay our Manager a management fee that is a percentage of our stockholders' equity, as that term is defined in the management.
+We believe this management fee structure helps guard against our Manager making higher risk investments to achieve higher management fees as might be the case if the management fee was based on total assets or returns on investments.
+We have designed our compensation policy in an effort to provide the proper incentives to our executive officers and our Manager to maximize our performance in order to serve the best interests of our stockholders.
+These compensation policies and practices do not place undue emphasis on or incentivize the maximization of net income at the expense of other criteria, such as preservation of capital.
 Our board of directors monitors our compensation policies and practices to determine whether our risk management objectives are being met.